 Of course, the other big item a discovery process helps with is the budget.
 Yes, projects can be simplified to meet budget requirements.
 Tight budgets make the Discovery engagement even more critical.
-By separating “wants” from “needs” allow us to deliver a minimum viable product to the users and to ensure we can do it on time and on budget.
+Separating “wants” from “needs” allows us to deliver a minimum viable product to the users and to ensure we can do it on time and on budget.

-Don’t forget that the value of consultation is not only the delivery but determining the right approach of a project before it starts.
-Start with the wrong information architecture, database design, third party products and you won’t know you are wrong until a user says “well that’s not the way we do that” or the security group says their policies won’t support the deployment of your solution.
+Don’t forget that the value of consultation is not only the delivery but determining the right approach to a project before it starts.
+Start with the wrong information architecture, database design, third-party products and you won’t know you are wrong until a user says “well that’s not the way we do that” or the security group says their policies won’t support the deployment of your solution.
 All scary realizations after 100 hours have been used and time is now tight.

 So, what is the cost of not performing a proper Discovery phase before you start a project?
 Double.
 Typically we see projects run twice as long and cost twice as much if they are not set up properly.
 In the worst case, the project may not be complete or is abandoned or the user adoption never happens as their user stories were never considered when building out the technology.